-Road Accident in Kangan Leaves Four Injured
+Road accident in Kangan leaves four injured

-Ganderbal, May 30: A serious road accident occurred today near Sheikh Bagh, close to the Power House in Kangan in Central Kashmir’s Ganderbal district involving a Tempo Traveller and an Alto car.
+Ganderbal, May 30: A road accident occurred on Thursday near Sheikh Bagh, close to the Power House in Kangan in Central Kashmir’s Ganderbal district involving a Tempo Traveller and an Alto car.
 The collision resulted in injuries to four individuals.

 The incident took place when a Tempo Traveller, bearing registration number JK02BE-9014, traveling from Srinagar towards Kangan, collided with an Alto car, registration number JK16A-8159, which was coming from the opposite direction.